jupyter/enhancement-proposals/118-restart-clarification/restart-clarification.md

 # Guide-level explanation

-The [protocol](https://jupyter-client.readthedocs.io/en/latest/messaging.html#kernel-shutdown) would describe restart as restarting only the kernel process and its subprocess *not* any parent process.
+The [protocol](https://jupyter-client.readthedocs.io/en/latest/messaging.html#kernel-shutdown) would describe restart as optimally preserving as many resources outside the kernel as possible (e.g. restarting only the kernel process and its subprocess *not* any parent process).

 When the kernel is a toplevel process (e.g. local kernels), there is no change.

-When the kernel is not a toplevel process (e.g. when used in Enterprise Gateway), restart means only the kernel restarts.
-To restart the whole progress group, the stop and start messages must be used.
+When the kernel is not a toplevel process (e.g. when used in Enterprise Gateway), restart often means only the kernel restarts.
+To restart the whole progress group, the stop and start messages could be used.
 It's up to UIs for how to display this difference (if any).

 # Reference-level explanation